 Paris is known as the City of Love.
 It is famous for its romantic setting and a well-known destination for honeymooners and even for simple couples.
-Like Rome, it is also known as the global center for arts, fashion, culture and gastronomy – which makes it one of the most visited cities in the world.
+Like Rome, Paris is also known as the global center for arts, fashion, culture and French gastronomy – which makes it one of the most visited cities in the world.
 Because of this, Paris can be an expensive place to travel to.
 However, it doesn’t mean that you should exclude Paris in your European itinerary and that you won’t find things to do in Paris without breaking the bank.
 So here are the top free things to do when visiting Paris for the first time – recommended by travel bloggers.